sustainable-software-sustainability/website/content/sections/wosss21/participation-guidelines.md

 # WoSSS21 - Participation Guidelines

-The Software Sustainability Institute (SSI) is the [lead partner](/partners) in the delivery of the 2021 edition of the Workshop on Sustainable Software Sustainability 2021 ([WoSSS21](/wosss21/home/)).
-The workshop brings together participants from a broad range of communities that are interested in how to deal with software sustainability, primarily from the perspective of scholarly and scientific research.
+The Software Sustainability Institute (SSI) was the [lead partner](/partners) in the delivery of the 2021 edition of the Workshop on Sustainable Software Sustainability 2021 ([WoSSS21](/wosss21/home/)).
+The workshop brought together participants from a broad range of communities that were interested in how to deal with software sustainability, primarily from the perspective of scholarly and scientific research.

-We value the participation of each stakeholder and want all participants to have an enjoyable and fulfilling experience.
-Accordingly, all participants are expected to show respect and courtesy to other participants throughout the workshop and through all communication channels, including but not limited to the collaborative documents, Slack workspace and Zoom (and/or any additional platform used to facilitate the event).
+We valued the participation of each stakeholder and wanted all participants to have an enjoyable and fulfilling experience.
+Accordingly, all participants were expected to show respect and courtesy to other participants throughout the workshop and through all communication channels, including but not limited to the collaborative documents, Slack workspace and Zoom (and/or any additional platform used to facilitate the event).

-To make clear what is expected, all participants (including speakers, exhibitors, organisers and volunteers) at WoSSS21 are required to agree to and abide by the following set of Participation Guidelines.
+To make clear what was expected, all participants (including speakers, exhibitors, organisers and volunteers) at WoSSS21 were required to agree to and abide by the following set of Participation Guidelines.

-Please note that minor changes and additions may be made to these participation guidelines up until the event in the spirit of the existing guidelines (such as linking to an additional tool’s privacy policy or clarifying the response to different Code of Conduct scenarios).
+Please note that minor changes and additions were made to these participation guidelines up until the event in the spirit of the existing guidelines (such as linking to an additional tool’s privacy policy or clarifying the response to different Code of Conduct scenarios).
 Changes will be documented in the Change Log at the bottom of the page.

 If you have any questions about these Participation Guidelines, please contact WoSSS21 Lead - Shoaib Sufi at [shoaib.sufi@software.ac.uk](mailto:shoaib.sufi@software.ac.uk).